roytang/blog/content/notes/2019/06/1142235351462772736/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1142235351462772736/
+title: ''
 ---

-RT [@chrissanders88](https://twitter.com/chrissanders88/): If you're learning a new task, use familiar tools.
+If you're learning a new task, use familiar tools.
 If you're learning new tools, use a familiar task.